dpsspatial/Installation-Instructions/ST_Routed_Distance.md

         and sch.schnum = '215'

-This requests the routed distance for each student attending SchNum 215 (using the WHERE filter).
+This returns the studentnumber and the routed distance for each student attending SchNum 215 (using the WHERE filter).
 Other information can be retrieved if needed, and other WHERE filters can be applied where necessary.

 This can also be used in an UPDATE if you wanted to assign a distance to an existing column in a table of students.